ACESLabUCSD/TinyGarbleCircuitSynthesis/demo/vdp/README.md

 We will follow the steps presented in the [start page](/README.md) to compute this equation.

-#### Before continuing to the remaining parts of the demo, please make sure you have set up the [TinyGarble](https://github.com/esonghori/TinyGarble) repo as well as [Verilog2SCD](/Verilog2SCD) in this repo by following the directions provided in the respective repos.
+#### Before continuing to the remaining parts of the demo, please make sure you have set up [TinyGarble](https://github.com/esonghori/TinyGarble), [Verilog2SCD](/Verilog2SCD) and either of [Synopsys Design Compiler](https://www.synopsys.com/implementation-and-signoff/rtl-synthesis-test/design-compiler-graphical.html) or [Yosys Open SYnthesis Suite](http://www.clifford.at/yosys/).

 First we write the Verilog code for the MAC operation using the modules for arithmetic and logical operations presented in the [Synthesis Library](/SynthesisLibrary/syn_lib).
 The Verilog code is given in [mac.sv](/demo/vdp/mac.sv).
 Let us have a look at different parts of the code.